 - One day JOHN EDGAR (four years), who had seen airplanes take off, rise, and gradually disappear into the distance, took his first plane ride.
 When the plane stopped ascending and the seat-belt sign went out, John Edgar turned to his father and said in a rather relieved, but still puzzled, tone of voice, “Things don’t really get smaller up here.” (p.
 4)

-However, it might be objected that more than such anecdotes are needed to show that children are capable of serious philosophical thinking.
+However, it might be objected, commonly observable as they might be, more than such anecdotes are needed to show that children are capable of serious philosophical thinking.
 What is needed is evidence that children are capable of sustained philosophical discussion.
 Matthews (1984) provides illustrations of this, too.
-Meeting with a group of 8–11 year olds, he used the following example to develop a story for discussion:
+For example, meeting with a group of 8–11 year olds, he used the following example to develop a story for discussion:

 This generated a lively discussion in which children commented on the inconsiderateness of the three visiting children, the desirability of working out a solution that would satisfy all four children, the importance of respecting people’s rights, and how one might feel if he or she were in Ian’s place.
 Matthews then posed a possible utilitarian approach: “What about this argument, that if we let the three visitors have their way, three people will be made happy instead of just one?”
 One reply was that it would not be fair for three people to get what they want at the expense of a fourth.
 This triggered a discussion of fairness that addressed more specific concerns about the relative ages of the children, whether they are friends, siblings, or strangers—and what types of television programs are involved.

 No doubt, part of the explanation of the children’s ability and willingness to carry on an extended discussion of Ian’s circumstance is that they have faced similar challenges.
-Still, the children exhibited a rather sophisticated conceptual grasp of the issues at hand, which is what one might expect from children once they are invited to reflect on their own experiences.
+Still, they exhibited a rather sophisticated grasp of the conceptual and moral issues at hand, which is what one might expect from children once they are invited to reflect on their own experiences.

-Stories about those roughly their own age can provide opportunities for children to discuss ideas that are most important to them.
+Stories about children roughly one’s own age can provide opportunities to discuss ideas that are most important to a child.
 Consider this example from Matthew Lipman’s novel Lisa (1983).
 Harry and his friend Timmy go to a stamp club to trade stamps.
 Afterward they stop for ice cream cones, but Timmy discovers he has no money.
 Harry offers to buy him one, and Timmy says he will buy Harry a cone next time.
 As they are leaving the store, one of their classmates trips Timmy.
 Timmy then knocks the tripper’s books off the table.
 After running away from the scene, Timmy and Harry talk about what has happened:

 “I couldn’t let them get away with it,” Timmy remarked when they saw that they weren’t being pursued and could slow down to a walk.
 “He didn’t have to stick his foot out.”
 Then he added, “Of course, I didn’t have to do what I did either.
 But, like I said before, turnabout is fair play.”